IBM Personal Computer: Reception

-Reception of the IBM PC was extremely positive.
+The PC improved IBM's reputation with investors, customers, and the general public.
+The computer's reception was extremely positive.
 Even before its release reviewers were impressed by the advertised specifications of the machine, and upon its release reviews praised virtually every aspect of its design both in comparison to contemporary machines and with regards to new and unexpected features.

 Praise was directed at the build quality of the PC, in particular its keyboard, IBM's decision to use open specifications to encourage third party software and hardware development, their speed at delivering documentation and the quality therein, the quality of the video display, and the use of commodity components from established suppliers in the electronics industry.
 The price was considered extremely competitive compared to the value per dollar of competing machines.

 Two years after its release, Byte magazine retrospectively concluded that the PC had succeeded both because of its features – an 80-column screen, open architecture, and high-quality keyboard – and the failure of other computer manufacturers to achieve these features first:

 Creative Computing that year named the PC the best desktop computer between $2,000 and $4,000, praising its vast hardware and software selection, manufacturer support, and resale value.

 Many IBM PCs remained in service long after their technology became largely obsolete.
 For instance, as of June 2006 (23–25 years after release) IBM PC and XT models were still in use at the majority of U.S. National Weather Service upper-air observing sites, processing data returned from radiosondes attached to weather balloons.

 Due to its status as the first entry in the extremely influential PC industry, the original IBM PC remains valuable as a collector's item.
 As of 2007, the system had a market value of $50–$500.

 Model line

-IBM sold a number of computers under the "Personal Computer" or "PC" name throughout the 80s.
-The name was not used for several years before being reused for the IBM PC Series in the 90s and early 2000s.
+IBM sold a number of computers under the "Personal Computer" or "PC" name throughout the 1980s.
+The name was not used for several years before being reused for the IBM PC Series in the 1990s and early 2000s.
+The PC line was replaced by the next generation IBM PS/2 in 1987 which introduced new hardware standards incompatible with those previously established by IBM and adopted in the IBM PC compatible industry.
+The IBM PC Series returned to the ISA standard hardware and was replaced by the IBM NetVista, which in turn was replaced by ThinkCentre models in 2003.
+IBM Personal Systems Group was sold to Lenovo in 2005.

 As with all PC-derived systems, all IBM PC models are nominally software-compatible, although some timing-sensitive software will not run correctly on models with faster CPUs.